-Selecting the Best Battery Platform for Power Tools
+How To Select The Best Battery Platform For Power Tools

 Battery selection can be narrowed down further by eliminating nickel metal hydride or NiMH batteries and nickel cadmium NiCd batteries.
-Lithium-ion or Li-ion batteries are the most preferred type as they are lighter in weight and they offer more runtime.
+Lithium-ion or Li-ion batteries are the most preferred type as they are lighter in weight, and they offer more runtime than another kind.
 Nickel type batteries in power tools are becoming obsolete.
 Thus, it may be best to consider the battery type that will not limit your options.

 For bigger projects like building sheds and cutting several plywood sheets, however, the best battery to use is an 18-Volt battery platform.
 While such projects can happen a few weekends per year, you can definitely save money by opting for corded tools for such projects.
 If you have planned more of these types of projects, an 18-Volt battery is an ideal investment.
 If you do not have any problems with the cost, the 18-Volt battery offers you the most flexibility.
 This battery can handle smaller jobs as well as larger ones including cordless impact drivers, impact wrenches, grinders, hammer drills, and saws.